 Reflecting on the achievements of the outgoing 2016-2020 Rural Strategy and reviewing the overall progress of our rural agenda since 1991, it is evident that effective communication with those we want to help, is paramount and the pace of change in how we communicate is accelerating.
-This Strategy has been developed in the midst of a global pandemic when, like many public authorities: the Housing Executive has had to rethink traditional methods of customer interaction in order to continue to deliver a service that is safe for both staff and customers.
+This Strategy has been developed in the midst of a global pandemic when, like many public authorities, the Housing Executive has had to rethink traditional methods of customer interaction in order to continue to deliver a service that is safe for both staff and customers.
 One of the key lessons we can take from this, is the importance of communication in times of change.
-Making use of video conferencing and social media has enabled us to continue to deliver our business objectives, and we hope to build on these newly realised opportunities in this Strategy, both to broaden our customer base and to learn from rural stakeholders in other iurisdictions.
+Making use of video conferencing and social media has enabled us to continue to deliver our business. objectives, and we hope to build on these newly realised opportunities in this Strategy, both to broaden our customer base and to learn from rural stakeholders in other iurisdictions.

-We would like to take this opportunity to thank all of the internal and external stakeholders involved in the preparation of this draft Strategy and those who took the time to respond to the Pre-Consultation Questionnaire.
+We would like to take this opportunity to thank all of the internal and external stakeholders involved in the preparation of this Strategy and those who took the time to provide a response during the 8 weeks of public consultation.

-We look forward to receiving feedback in relation to the proposed themes, outcomes, priorities and actions set out in this draft Strategy and in identifying new and strengthening existing partnership working opportunities to help us achieve our vision for rural communities:
+We look forward to now beginning to implement the themes, outcomes, priorities and actions set out in the Rural Strategy & associated Action Plan(s) and in identifying new and strengthening existing partnership working opportunities to help us achieve our vision for rural communities: